radeberyt/clflood/README.md

 # CLFlood
-A powerful tool for *testing your server*
+A tool for *testing your server*
+Now can only UDP flood

 # Usage
 ## Linux